sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [stuffing](https://github.com/Ashung/Sketch-Stuffing), by Ashung: A DataSupplier plugin which supplies chinese data.
+- [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
+- [Sketch Table Builder](https://github.com/EricKramp/sketch-table-builder), by Eric Kramp: Quickly and easily use a single symbol and a CSV to create a data table.
+- [Paddy](https://github.com/dwilliames/paddy-sketch-plugin), by David Williames: Automated padding, spacing and alignment for your Sketch layers
+- [SVGO Compressor](https://sketch.com/extensions/plugins/svgo-compressor/), by Sketch BV: A Plugin that compresses SVG assets using SVGO, right when you export them.
+This Plugin requires Sketch 3.8.
+- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
+- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
+- [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
+- [Tidy](https://github.com/gbrunow/tidy), by Gui Brunow Gomes: Keep your sketch files Tidy.
+- [Browser Preview](https://github.com/lukasoppermann/browser-preview), by Lukas Oppermann: Quickly preview an artboard in your browser.
+- [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
 - [Awesome Ipsums](https://github.com/inVoltag/awesome-ipsums), by Aurélien Grimaud: Generate ipsums from an external Google spreadsheet.
 Make these datas collaborative!
 - [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
-- [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
-- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Emoji Autocomplete Sketch Plugin](https://github.com/zeplin/emoji-autocomplete-sketch-plugin), by Zeplin: While editing Sketch text layers, type “:” followed by the first few letters to autocomplete emojis. 🍒
-- [Sketch Table Builder](https://github.com/EricKramp/sketch-table-builder), by Eric Kramp: Quickly and easily use a single symbol and a CSV to create a data table.
-- [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
 - [How Many Artboards?](https://github.com/eaugustine/how-many-artboards), by Erica Augustine: A Sketch plugin for counting the number of artboards in your file or on your page
-- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [Sketch Title Case](https://github.com/hemmingsson/sketch-title-case), by Mattias Hemmingsson: Sketch Plugin to make text Title Case
 - [Sketch Auto Translate](https://github.com/symdesign/sketch-auto-translate), by Friedrich Schultheiss: Plugin to translate Sketch files into via Google Translate.
 - [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch